freenas/freenas-docs/userguide/support.rst

 * `Announcements
   <https://forums.freenas.org/index.php?forums/announcements.27/>`_:
-  subscribe to this forum if you wish to receive announcements about new %brand% versions and features.
+  subscribe to this forum if you wish to receive announcements about new FreeNAS® and TrueNAS® versions and features.

-The following categories are available under **Help and Support:**
+These categories are available under **Help and Support:**

 * `New to FreeNAS?
   <https://forums.freenas.org/index.php?forums/new-to-freenas.5/>`_:
-  post here if you are new to %brand% and are unsure which category best matches your question.
+  post here if you are new to FreeNAS® or TrueNAS® and are unsure which category best matches your question.

 * `Feature Requests
   <https://forums.freenas.org/index.php?forums/feature-requests.6/>`_: